Documentation > Basic Tutorials > SIIT

 Jool requires T to be Linux.
 The rest can be anything you want, as long as it implements the network protocol it’s connected to.
 You are also free to configure the networks using any manager you want.

-This is nodes A through E:
+Nodes A through E:

 user@A:~# /sbin/ip link set eth0 up